Gamma and Neutron technology

 As a neutron has no charge, a neutron detector must incorporate a neutron-to-ionized particle converter.
 The incident neutrons are captured by the converter material which then produces (detectable) ionized particles by means of a nuclear reaction.

-Fission chambers are critical components for reactor neutron flux monitoring and can be used to detect thermal neutrons in high flux, to monitor the reactor fuel burn-up, and to control power in the source, intermediate, and power ranges.
+Fission chambers are vital for neutron flux monitoring in nuclear reactors.
+They are used to detect thermal neutrons in high-flux environments, monitor fuel burn-up, and control reactor power levels across the source, intermediate, and power ranges.

-Gas filled neutron detectors are designed to operate in three modes:
+Exosens gas-filled neutron detectors are designed to operate in three distinct modes:

 Gamma detection as a technology

-In Gamma detectors, gamma radiation produces electrons by interacting with the cathode material and the filling gas.
-These electrons ionize the gas and the charge carriers are collected by the electrodes.
-The resulting charge is supplied as a direct current to measurement electronics.
-The primary electrons are created by several interaction mechanisms:
+Gamma detectors operate by converting gamma radiation into measurable electrical signals.
+When gamma photons interact with the detector’s cathode material and filling gas, they generate high-energy electrons.
+These electrons ionize the gas, producing charge carriers that are collected by the electrodes and delivered as a direct current to the measurement electronics.

 Examples of product applications in a nuclear power plant